-Mapp Data Management Platform, part of Mapp Acquire, is a product of Mapp Digital.
+The Mapp Data Management Platform, part of Mapp Acquire, is a product of Mapp Digital.
 This particular DMP is great for monitoring the performance of campaigns in real-time, optimising data distribution to marketing platforms and of course, connecting with customers.
 The only setback with this tool is that Mapp Digital does not offer multi-user capability, so if you’re looking for a team-friendly tool, you may want to look further.

 The Nielsen Data Management Platform (or Nielsen DMP), part of Nielsen’s global measurement and data analytics software, is a great software for managing, customising, activating and analysing audience data.
-The software allows users to choose from over 60,000 audience segments, delivers personalised advertising & content across all paid & owned marketing execution channels, and it lets users conduct journey analytics.
+The software allows users to choose from over 60,000 audience segments, delivers personalised advertising and content across all paid & owned marketing execution channels, and it lets users conduct journey analytics.

 9. The ADEX DMP

-Relay42 is a unique Data Management Platform in that it includes integrated Artificial Intelligence and Orchestration.
+Relay42 is a Data Management Platform that includes integrated Artificial Intelligence and Orchestration.
 Users can unify first, second and third party data, allowing them to engage with existing clients and find new prospects.
 Additionally, Relay42 has customer data protection (CDP) capabilities which ‘ensure brand ownership of storage and usage’.
 Identity management is also a nice feature included in the Relay42 package.

 When it comes to consolidating this data being collected from a multitude of touchpoints, Data Management Platforms (DMPs) are an ideal solution as they help to create a single customer view.
 These solutions enable you to really “cosy up to the customer” and provide more personalised services.
 But what if you could take it one step further and combine this customer data with online feedback?

 Coupling customer data with online feedback data can yield some very interesting results.
 Customer data (specifically segmentation data) often includes demographic information, geographic data, behavioral data, psychographic data and more.
-This type of data not only gives you a deeper look into the pool of customers you’re collecting data from but also helps you understand how truly different these segments are (customer segments) and how their behavior varies (online feedback).
+This type of data not only gives you a deeper look into the pool of customers you’re collecting data from but also helps you understand how truly different these segments are (customer segments) and how their behavior varies (customer feedback).
 As a result, you can personalise the journey for your customers.